 Table Mountain Hike

 Rising to just over one thousand meters directly from sea level, Table Mountain ranks in status alongside famous African giants such as Kilimanjaro and the Atlas Mountains.
 For the more energetic, our experienced nature guides will interpret the wonders of the Cape Floral Kingdom on a private guided hike.

 Your AWOL Tour guide can meet at accommodation in Cape Town and as transfers to the start of the hiking trail are included.
 Various options are available as we can hike at your pace and time constraints.
-On the morning of departure,the hiking guide will discuss a few of the favourite routes are listed below.
+On the morning of departure,the hiking guide will discuss a few of the favourite routes that are listed below.
 An optimum route is chosen from this selection, based on the guests’ fitness and according to the Cape’s unpredictable weather at the time.
 Half day or full day options as follows: